 The wild trails of Mukundra hills are yet to be opened for human exploration.
 The breathtaking views, migratory birds, and the ancient monuments make Mukundra a true nature delight.

-But inspite of its rich biodiversity and extraordinary charm, for many decades the region didn’t see any major signs of development.
-And though it became a Tiger Reserve in 2013, it failed to get any tiger presence for a few years.
+But in spite of its rich biodiversity and extraordinary charm, Mukundra has failed to show and maintain its developmental status.
+For many decades the region didn’t see any major signs of development.
+And when it did, it failed to maintain the position due to mysterious tiger deaths.

-Hopefully, all of it is going to change very soon when it will be open for tourists to visit and explore.
+Hopefully, all of it will change when the reserve will be open for tourists to visit and explore.

 So let’s give you an inside peek into Mukundra’s diverse landscape and what makes it special –

 Total area enclosed : 759 sq.
 Km